 Text copied to clipboard!

-• Analyze human skeletal remains to determine identity, cause of death, and forensic significance.
+• Analyze human skeletal remains to determine age, sex, ancestry, and stature

-• Assist law enforcement agencies in the recovery and documentation of remains from crime scenes.
+• Assist in the recovery of human remains from crime scenes or disaster sites

-• Provide expert testimony in court proceedings clearly and effectively.
+• Provide expert testimony in court as needed

 Requirements